View on GitHub

 You can either:

-2. Validate your datamodel.xml with your preferred XML validator.
+2. Validate your datamodel.xml with your preferred XML validator or directly include it in your project.

 <?xml version="1.0" encoding="UTF-8"?>